teambit/docs/docs/reference/authentication.md

 bit login
 ```

 The browser opens to a login page.
 Enter your [bit.dev](https://bit.dev) account credentials.
-The authentication token is generated and configured to [bit config](/docs/apis/cli-all#config).
+The authentication token is generated and configured to `bit config`.

 ### Additional Tokens

 bit.dev stores a token per machine.
 When re-logging on the same machine, the previous token expires and a new token is created.
 If you want to a permanent token (e.g. for CI), you can set a machine name in the login.
 The token will be associated with that machine name, and only expires when performing another login with the same machine name:

 ```shell
 bit login --machine-name=ci_server
 ```

 To see a list of all logged-in devices, go to [profile settings](https://bit.dev/settings).
 You can remove tokens, forcing Bit clients to re-authenticate themselves with the account.

 > You can send a specific token for each command you are running and is accessing a remote scope by specifying the `--token` flag with the relevant token.